Categories &

 Missing values in calendarDuration arrays are represented by NaN, thus TF = ismissing (calD) is equivalent to TF = isnan (calD).

-Note: ismissing for calendarDuration arrays does not support a second Indicator arguments.
+Note: ismissing for calendarDuration arrays does not support a second Indicator argument.

 calendarDuration: TF = isnan (calD)